enriquebarco/turbo-barnacle-chain/README.md

 ## p2p

 The P2P network implementation involves nodes connecting via TCP connections.
 Each message is sent over a new TCP connection, which is closed after the message is transmitted.
+The app allows messaging of any kind, and only taps into the blockchain with a specified command that is discussed in more detail below.

 ## Blockchain